Tourist Places to Visit Near Agra Within 100 kms

 Safety Tips

-• Driving at night: Roads near rural areas can get dark, so I usually avoid late-night driving.
+• Driving at night: Roads near rural areas can get dark, so avoid late-night driving.

 • Festival crowds: Holi in Mathura and Vrindavan is incredible but it’s also crowded and playful.
 Just keep valuables safe and wear clothes you don’t mind coloring!